 One night the DeLongs were invited to meet with President Rutherford B. Hayes and the First Lady.
 Emma thought the President “a quiet, gentle man who did not impress me very much” –a description that more or less mirrors what everyone said about the milquetoast Ohioan.
 A Civil War hero, wounded five times, he had been elected–some said “appointed”–in one of the most acrimonious presidential elections in American history, losing the popular vote but winning the White House only after Congress awarded the Republican 20 disputed electoral votes.
 (Because of this, many Democrats refused to consider his presidency legitimate, calling him “Rutherfraud.”)

-I did a little reading on the issue and discovered that Republicans were accusing Democrats of suppressing their votes in the South in a failed attempt to prevent the election of Mr. Hayes, who believed in equal treatment without regard to race.
+Researching a little further, I discovered that Republicans were accusing Democrats of suppressing their votes in the South in a failed attempt to prevent the election of Mr. Hayes, who believed in equal treatment without regard to race.

 Political ideals argued through name calling and acrimony are nothing new.
 And since we of the current moment had no stake in the outcome of the contentious election of 1876, the moniker Rutherfraud might allow us to take a step back from the way we’re going about “debating” the issues of today.